mfl28/HackAssembler/README.md

 # HackAssembler [![Build Status](https://travis-ci.org/mfl28/HackAssembler.svg?branch=master)](https://travis-ci.org/mfl28/HackAssembler)
-This is a C++-implementation of an assembler for the Hack-assembly-language as defined in the nand2tetris-course [project 6](https://www.nand2tetris.org/project06) .
+This is a C++-implementation of an assembler for the Hack assembly-language as defined in the nand2tetris-course [project 6](https://www.nand2tetris.org/project06).
+The program gets a single `.asm`-file containing Hack assembly-language code as argument, translates it into binary code and outputs the result into a `.hack`-file.

 ## Building the program
 _Note_: To build this program, a compiler that suppports C++17 and `std::filesystem` is required (e.g. gcc version &geq; 8).